Jordan court sets Monday for verdict in plot to destabilise monarchy - source | Law-Order

 Jordan court sets Monday for verdict in plot to destabilise monarchy - source

 The estranged prince, who is also the half-brother of King Abdullah, was accused of liaising with disgruntled members of powerful tribes who dominate the security forces and form the bedrock of support for the monarchy.
-Hamza avoided punishment after pledging allegiance to the king, defusing the crisis that had led to his house arrest.
+Hamza avoided punishment last April after pledging allegiance to the king, defusing a crisis that had led to his house arrest.

+The trial of Awadallah, the driving force behind the country's liberal economic reforms, began just over two weeks ago.
+The court rejected a defence request to bring more than two dozen witnesses to testify, including Hamza.
+The prosecution case relies on voice messages intercepted by intelligence forces that allegedly show how Hamza was waiting for the right moment to act.

+They say he was getting Awadallah's advice on the right tweets to exploit a wave of street protests over growing hardship.
+The defence says there is no evidence of any plot that relied on accomplices within the army and security forces.
+The authorities say they nipped a potential coup in the bud.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)